flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 )
 ```

 This function is called once per attestation round, usually near the end of it.
-Note that by calling the function one simultaneously sends commit data for one voting round (`maskedMerkleHash` and `committedRandom`) and reveal data for the previous voting round (`revealedRandom`).
+Note that by calling the function, one simultaneously sends commit data for one voting round (`maskedMerkleHash` and `committedRandom`) and reveal data for the previous voting round (`revealedRandom`).

 `StateConnector` smart contract operates with sequential 90s windows (`BUFFER_WINDOW = 90`).
 Here `bufferNumber` indicates the index of the particular window.
-Given a timestamp `T` one can calculate the corresponding `bufferNumber` with `T` contained in it as follows:
+Given a timestamp `T` one can calculate the corresponding `bufferNumber` with the timestamp `T` contained in it as follows:

 ```
 bufferNumber(T) = (T - BUFFER_TIMESTAMP_OFFSET)/BUFFER_WINDOW
 ```

-The caller of the function `submitAttestation` must call it with `bufferNumber` corresponding to the time of the call, otherwise the call is rejected.
+The caller of the function `submitAttestation` must call it with the `bufferNumber` corresponding to the time of the call, otherwise the call is rejected.

-The relation between voting round id and `bufferNumber` is defined as follows.
-The first voting round (`roundId = 0`) starts its `collect` phase in window with `bufferNumber = 0`.
-Hence `bufferNumber` corresponds to the window of the `collect` phase of the voting round with the same index (`roundId`).
-Hence the `commit` phase of the round with a given `roundId` is in `bufferNumber` equal to `roundId + 1`, the `reveal` phase is in window with `bufferNumber` equal to `roundId + 2` and the `count` phase is in the window with `bufferNumber` equal to `roundId + 3`.
+The relation between the voting round id and the `bufferNumber` is defined as follows.
+The first voting round (`roundId = 0`) starts its `collect` phase in the voting window with `bufferNumber = 0`.
+Hence the `bufferNumber` corresponds to the voting window of the `collect` phase of the voting round with the same index (`roundId`).
+The `commit` phase of the round with a given `roundId` is in the voting window with the `bufferNumber` equal to `roundId + 1`, the `reveal` phase is in the voting window with the `bufferNumber` equal to `roundId + 2` and the `count` phase is in the voting window with the `bufferNumber` equal to `roundId + 3`.

-Accordingly, calling `submitAttestation` in a given `bufferNumber` implies we are sending commit data for `roundId` equal `bufferNumber - 1` and reveal data for `roundId` equal `bufferNumber - 2`.
+Accordingly, calling `submitAttestation` in a given voting window with the `bufferNumber` implies we are sending commit data for `roundId` equal `bufferNumber - 1` and the reveal data for the `roundId` equal `bufferNumber - 2`.

 ## Songbird and Coston deployments